66 important questions and answers - Bandera County Courier

 [Alle wichtigen Updates des Tages zum Coronavirus in den Fragen des Tages.
 Dazu die wichtigsten Nachrichten, Leseempfehlungen und Debatten.]

-First of all, the most important tips on how everyone can effectively protect themselves: Regular thorough hand washing with soap, if possible more than 1, 50 Keep away from infected or possibly infected people , Avoid touching the mouth, nose and eyes with your hands.
+First of all, the most important tips on how everyone can effectively protect themselves: Regular thorough hand washing with soap, if possible more than 1, 50 Keep away from infected or possibly infected people, avoid touching your mouth, nose and eyes with your hands.
 And: don't panic!
 It is never helpful; However, to be well informed and prepared.

 Editor's note: This article is updated regularly with new questions and answers.